Disclaimer: Please contact Sophos Professional Services if you require assistance with your specific environment.

 Sophos Firewall web admin > Log Viewer > Advanced threat protection shows packets dropped by Advanced threat protection.

-To view records of SSL/TLS inspection, go to Sophos Firewall web admin > Log Viewer, and then choose logs of SSL/TLS inspection.
+To view SSL/TLS inspection records, go to Sophos Firewall web admin > Log Viewer, and then choose SSL/TLS inspection logs.

 Create a filter and set "Action is Error", to show errors.